-As of June 30, 2024 and December 31, 2023, the Company had litigation settlement accruals of \$0.6 million and \$0.6 million, respectively.
-The litigation settlement accruals relate to litigation matters that were either settled or a firm offer for settlement was extended, thereby establishing an accrual amount that is both probable and reasonably estimable.
+As of September 30, 2024 and December 31, 2023, the Company had litigation settlement accruals of \$4.3 million and \$0.6 million, respectively.
+The litigation settlement accruals relate to litigation matters that were either settled, a firm offer for settlement was extended or an estimated settlement range has been determined, thereby establishing an accrual amount that is both probable and reasonably estimable.